CassandraMaldonado/azure_mlops_lendingclub/README.md

 5. **Lift chart**

 The top 10% highest-risk borrowers show 2×–3× lift over random selection.

-Meaning:
 Focusing on this top segment dramatically increases the number of true defaults captured, enabling more efficient manual reviews and proactive interventions.

 6. **Cumulative gains curve**